SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 |
 |*For GitLab Self-Managed, the minimum version is 11.7*
 |
 | A GitLab user account is used to decorate Merge Requests.
 We recommend using a dedicated GitLab account with at least **Reporter** [permissions](https://docs.gitlab.com/ee/user/permissions.html) (the account needs permission to leave comments).
-You need a Personal Access Token from this account with the scope authorized for **api** for the repositories that will be analyzed.
+You need a personal access token from this account with the scope authorized for **api** for the repositories that will be analyzed.
 |
 | To add Merge Request decoration to GitLab, you also need to update your global and project settings.
 |